Summer 2022: Stornoway

 LikeLike

 It must be.
-We weren’t there long enough to observe that and were, I suppose, to see it exposed.
+We weren’t there long enough to observe that and were, I suppose, lucky to see it exposed.

 LikeLike